 Please consult a personal injury attorney who has experience dealing with insurance companies, even if your own insurance policy will cover the damages.
 We’ll help you take a look at your policy and work with your insurer to make sure you get the best possible settlement.

 Remember that an insurance company always wants to settle for the least amount of money in the quickest fashion.
 You may not even know the full extent of your injuries when you are presented with their best offer.

-Why should I consult with an Atlanta personal injury attorney if I was injured by an uninsured motorist?
+Why should you consult with an Atlanta personal injury attorney if you were injured by an uninsured motorist?

 You have been injured by an uninsured motorist.
 That means you are dealing with someone who is vastly irresponsible.
 No one should be driving without the proper coverage.